WOTV: Cancellation of local newscasts

-Citing poor ratings and declining market advertising revenues due to the Iraq War, LIN closed the WOTV newsroom on August 21, 2003, and channel 41 began simulcasting four and a half hours a day of newscasts from WOOD-TV.
-The conversion of WOTV to a Battle Creek/Kalamazoo bureau for WOOD-TV's news operation led to 24 news personnel being laid off, with just four people remaining to provide news coverage to the WOOD-TV newsroom in Grand Rapids alongside 20 sales, engineering, and office staff.
+Citing poor ratings and declining market advertising revenues due to the Iraq War, LIN closed the WOTV newsroom on August 21, 2003, with the final newscasts airing the day prior, and channel 41 began simulcasting 4 1/2 hours a day of newscasts from WOOD-TV, beginning with the 5 p.m. newscast.
+The conversion of WOTV to a Battle Creek–Kalamazoo bureau for WOOD-TV's news operation led to 24 news personnel being laid off, with just four people remaining to provide news coverage to the WOOD-TV newsroom in Grand Rapids alongside 20 sales, engineering, and office staff.
 The remaining personnel were consolidated to Grand Rapids in 2006, resulting in three further job cuts and the departure of WOTV features reporter Gerry Barnaby.
 The Fort Custer headquarters building was then donated to a city entity, Battle Creek Unlimited, and later demolished in February 2014.

 The 2000s also saw increased coverage overlap between WOTV and WZZM.
 Satellite television providers Dish Network and DirecTV began offering both stations across the full market in 2002, and WZZM was readded to several Comcast systems in southwest Michigan, including Battle Creek, in 2009.
 WZZM continued to receive far higher total-day ratings than WOTV in the market; in 2013, channel 13 had an 8.3 percent total-day share compared to channel 41's 1.9 percent.
 As a result of this ratings imbalance, the station has adopted unusual marketing strategies.
 In 2012, it rebranded as "WOTV 4 Women" and refocused its talent and local initiatives around the demographic—an unusual case of a station promoting itself specifically to one gender—after having previously branded as "My ABC".

 In 2014, LIN was acquired by Media General.
 Media General was then acquired by Nexstar Broadcasting Group in 2017.
 When Nexstar then acquired Tribune Media in 2019, Tribune's WXMI, the Fox affiliate in Grand Rapids, was spun out as part of the sale.

-A subchannel of WOTV replaced a subchannel of WWMT as the local affiliate of The CW on January 1, 2024.
+A subchannel of WOTV replaced a subchannel of WWMT as the local outlet for The CW on January 1, 2024.
+By that time, Nexstar was the majority owner of the network.

-In August 2025, Nexstar Media Group agreed to acquire Tegna for $6.2 billion.
-In Grand Rapids, Tegna already owns WZZM.
+In August 2025, Nexstar agreed to acquire WZZM's owner Tegna Inc. for $6.2 billion; WZZM was Tegna's lone Michigan station.
+The deal was completed on March 19, 2026, after the FCC's Media Bureau waived all existing regulations prohibiting Nexstar from owning more than two full-power stations in one market.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented Nexstar from integrating the stations.